diversen/git-to-book-docs/README.md

 You can browse this documentation on the github.com repository location ([https://github.com/diversen/git-to-book-docs](https://github.com/diversen/git-to-book-docs)) or on the gittobook.org website location ([http://gittobook.org/books/47/git-to-book-docs](http://gittobook.org/books/47/git-to-book-docs)).
 This is the repo used to generate the git-to-book-docs.
 You can  also fork it and suggest edits.
 This document is just a simple `README.md`.

 If you work on a larger book you can just add some directories to keep you content better organised.
-The file structure is parsed so that any directories are first examined for markdown files, which should end on the `.md` extension.
+The file structure is parsed so that any directories are first examined for markdown files, which should end on the `.md` or `.markdown` extension.
 The way a directory is listed resembles the way [http://github.com](http://github.com) displays files, when looking at a repository online.
 This means directories are displayed first, and then files.
 In order to keep you files in the right order you can add e.g. `01-`, `02-` etc. in front of directories and documents, as this will give you the sorting you want.

-Images should be placed in a directory called images at base level of the git repo.
+Images could be placed in a directory called `images` at base level of the git repo.

 And then images are inserted as normal: